tklebel/data-sharing-policies/analysis/02-analyse-funding-intervention.md

 adapt.
 From ON-MERRIT and the literature, we assume this is easier for high-resource actors.
 This type of interaction is precluded from our model.

-Here, data sharing is more an alternative strategy to success: if sharing is rewarded, teams with lower resources (= prestige and publication track record) have equal chances of getting funding simply by starting to share data.
+Here, data sharing might be more an alternative strategy to success: if sharing is rewarded, teams with lower resources (= prestige and publication track record) have equal chances of getting funding simply by starting to share data.

 # Interact funded share and funding incentive